 based on 7 nights

-per person for 7 nights based on 2 people sharing a one bedroom beach hut on a room only basis, including private road transfers.
+per person for 7 nights based on 2 people sharing a one bedroom beach hut on a bed and breakfast basis, including private road transfers.

 At a Glance

 Jamaica's best kept secret, in a small village away from any of the larger more developed areas of the island

 Relaxed and low key vibe perfect for couples and families alike